couleur-tweak-tips/CTT/docs/video/obs/index.md

 icon: simple/obsstudio
 ---

-# :simple-obsstudio: Open Broadcaster Software
+# :simple-obsstudio: OBS Studio

 ## :material-information-box: Introduction
-[Open Broadcaster Software (OBS)](https://obsproject.com) is a free and open-source software for live streaming and recording.
+[OBS Studio](https://obsproject.com), or OBS as we will refer to it in the wiki, is a free and open-source software for live streaming and recording.
 Here you'll learn how to configure and install OBS.

 ## :material-package-down: Installing OBS
 You should the latest version of OBS from the official [downloads page](https://obsproject.com/download).
 This page provides multiple sources from which you can install it.